erichashi/erichashi/README.md

 ### Learning and Interests

-- 🌟 Passionate about Web, Mobile, and Game Development, Cybersecurity, Blockchain, Artificial Intelligence, Open-Source, Data.
+- 🌟 Passionate about Web, Mobile, and Game Development, Design and UX, Artificial Intelligence, Open-Source, Data.
 - 🤝 Open to collaborating on interesting and challenging projects.

 ### Let's Connect